 Direct to you from a little French pastry shop, or straight from your own kitchen?
-Yep, you’ll feel like an artist right at home.
+Yep, you'll feel like a French chef and an artist right at home.
 These simple fresh fruit tarts are easy to make and will add a splash of color and class to any gathering.

 In these pictures we're using 36 small tart pans.
 Our easy 4-ingredient pastry dough is much like a sugar cookie without any leavening.
 No need to grease the pans or fuss.
 The tarts will pop right out after a few minutes cooling time.
 Just form small balls of dough (or use a cookie scoop) and press them into the tart pans.
 You could also use mini muffin pans.
 Tartlet pans like these are available on Amazon.

-Our vanilla custard is another easy make.
+Our fruit tart recipe custard is also easy make.
 We use vanilla cook and serve pudding like Jell-O brand.
 In our opinion, cook and serve pudding has a much better taste than instant pudding, so make sure you try it.
-Half and Half replaces the milk in this mixture, (we reduce the liquid), then add a bit of vanilla.
-It’s the perfect base for our delicate pastries!
+Replace the milk with Half for this mixture, (we reduce the liquid), then add a bit of vanilla.
+It's the perfect base for our delicate pastries!

 Choose fruit for color and flavor